There are approximately 10,952 things I want you to know, but these 15 are the ones I absolutely, positively pray that you will never, ever forget.

 Not everyone believes that “it is all about Jesus.”
 Love them anyway.

 Also, not everyone is nice or brave or thinking grace is an actual thing.
-Oh!
-And some people smell funny and say naughty words.
+Also, just so you know, some people smell funny and say naughty words.
 (You don’t have to up-and-marry the person; just love ’em. )

 9 – The Bible will freak you out.